bonbonn1912/ConsoleEloCsgo/README.md

 This is a very early and error prone version. <br>

 ## Prerequisites
-NodeJs needs to be installed on your PC (check with node -v in your cmd) <br>
+NodeJs needs to be installed on your PC (check with node -v in your cmd). <br>
+A PC restart is needed after installation for the npm commands to work. <br>
 Get the latest version of NodeJs here: https://nodejs.org/en/download/

 ## Setup